Akhilesh29/eatherlabs-project/README.md

-# Document Verification Engine (Phase 1)
+# Document Verification Engine

 ## Project Description

-A web application that automates document verification for construction, lending, and compliance workflows.
 The system ingests multiple PDF and Excel documents (drawings, specifications, budgets, SOVs), extracts structured data from each, cross-compares them to find contradictions, and generates downloadable reports.

 ### What It Does